Foundation for Music Education honors Pearland ISD bands

-The Berry Miller Junior High School Honors Band, under the direction of Chris Bennett, was selected as a national winner, and the Pearland Junior High School West Honors Band, under the direction of Meredith Bates Bishop, was selected as a commended winner in the Mark of Excellence/National Wind Band Honors project.
+The Berry Miller Junior High School Honors Band, under the direction of Chris Bennett, and the Pearland Junior High School West Honors Band, under the direction of Meredith Bates Bishop, were selected national winners in the Mark of Excellence/National Wind Band Honors project.

 Citation of Excellence Winners

-For the second consecutive year, Berry Miller Junior High Symphonic Band placed in the top 25 percent of Texas high school non-varsity bands to receive the 2019 Citation of Excellence.
+The Berry Miller Junior High Symphonic Band placed in the top 25 percent of Texas high school non-varsity bands to receive the 2018 Citation of Excellence.

 The Foundation for Music Education supports and advances band, choir, orchestra and elementary music education programs through awards, scholarships and educator training programs.